simon-stahlberg/mimir/README.md

 ### 3.4.
 Creating your own Planner based on Mimir

 We provide a CMake Superbuild project [here](https://github.com/simon-stahlberg/mimir/tree/dynamic/tests/integration) that downloads, builds, and installs Mimir and all its dependencies.
 We recommend using it as a dependency project for your project, similar to how we handle Mimir's dependencies.
+Furthermore, to ensure that your dependencies keep working even after changes to the dependencies repos, we recommend explicitly setting the `GIT_TAG` of each dependency to the commit hash that you started developing on.

 ## 4.For Developers